richchapler/AzureSolutionsDocumentation/docs/DataFactory_Debugging.md

 ```

 ##### `ADFSandboxActivityRun`
-...resulting from "Debug" >> "Activity"
+...resulting from "Debug" >> "Use activity runtime" and "Use data flow debug session"

 ```kql
 ADFSandboxActivityRun